yt-project/yt/doc/source/visualizing/plots.rst

    p.set_unit('particle_mass', 'Msun')
    p.save()

-and here is an example of using the ``data_source`` argument to ``ParticlePhasePlot`` to only consider the particles that lie within a 50 kpc sphere around the domain
+and here is an example of using the ``data_source`` argument to :class:`~yt.visualization.profile_plotter.ParticlePhasePlot` to only consider the particles that lie within a 50 kpc sphere around the domain center:
-center:

 .. python-script::